nodeontrain/nodeontrain.xyz/tuts/sessions.md

 ### Login form

-With the proper form_for in hand, it’s easy to make a login form.
+With the proper form_for in hand, it's easy to make a login form.

 `public/partials/sessions/new.html`